wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 1.1.0.5 =
+* New block ads by referring keyword/URL feature.
+* Load tags in batches to reduce memory used when displaying main settings screen.
+Will help people with lots of tags.
+* Fix for &lt;!--randomad--&gt; tag.
+* Move tags/categories/authors/ids filters to separate area of UI.

 = 1.1.0.4 =
 * First ad can now be started at or after a paragraph or character position.
 * Override ad positions on individual posts using &lt;!--topad--&gt; &lt;!--randomad--&gt; &lt;!--bottomad--&gt;